Chapter 9: Projects Sponsored by Others, Section 2: Projects Administered by a Local Agency on the State Highway System

 Section 2 Projects Administered by a Local Agency on the State Highway System

-Ensure that all projects on or proposed for the state highway system are constructed efficiently and effectively in accordance with Deputy Directive 23-R1, “Roles and Responsibilities for Development of Projects on the State Highway System.”
+Ensure that all projects on or proposed for the State Highway System are constructed efficiently and effectively in accordance with Deputy Directive 23-R2, “Roles and Responsibilities for Development of Projects on the State Highway System.”
 The directive requires local agencies to conform to Caltrans standards and practices as defined in policies, procedures, manuals, and guidance documents.

 The implementing agency is that entity charged with successful completion of each project component as defined in California Government Code, Section 14529 (b) of which one component is construction, construction management, and engineering, including surveys and inspection.
 To establish clear lines of responsibility, contract advertisement, award, and administration shall be completed by the same implementing agency.